What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 DRM and MPD Files

-One of the biggest strengths of MPEG-DASH is DRM integration.
+One of DASH’s strongest features is DRM integration.

 • License server URLs